Metron-Project/metron-tagger/README.rst

-    -s, --sort           Sort files that contain metadata tags. (default: False) -e, --export-to-cb7  Export a CBZ (zip) or CBR (rar) archive to a CB7 (7zip) archive. (default: False) -z, --export-to-cbz  Export a CB7 (7zip) or CBR (rar) archive to a CBZ (zip) archive. (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --version            Show the version number and exit
+    -s, --sort           Sort files that contain metadata tags. (default: False) -e, --export-to-cb7  Export a CBZ (zip) or CBR (rar) archive to a CB7 (7zip) archive. (default: False) -z, --export-to-cbz  Export a CB7 (7zip) or CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --version            Show the version number and exit